Cosme711/100-days-of-code/README.md

 ### Day 2: November 26, 2020

-**Today's Progress:** Improve Chat application.
+**Today's Progress:** Improvement of the Chat application.
 I’ve made progress in Firebase and Vuex.

 **Thoughts:** Vuex does not work perfectly with CompositionApi.
 I can improve the design.